cbonoz/theta24/README.md

 Connecting creators with sponsors can be challenging due to trust issues and the need for transparent, secure transactions.

 With CreatorMatch, creators can showcase their projects and connect with sponsors without revealing sensitive financial information.
-Smart contracts ensure that funds are securely managed, and milestones are met before payments are released.
+Smart contracts ensure that videos are securely managed, and milestones are met before payments are released.

 ### Example smart contract interaction